polar-app/polar-app/content/blog/2020-02-14-Must-have-Anki-Add-ons-for-Medical-Students-in-2020.md

-Anki code: Suggested download from the [beta page on GitHub](https://github.com/glutanimate/review-heatmap/releases/tag/v0.7.0-beta.1).
+Anki code: Suggested download from the <a href="https://github.com/glutanimate/review-heatmap/releases/tag/v0.7.0-beta.1">beta page on GitHub</a>.